Pandemic seems to be leveling off in U.S., but numbers remain troublingly high, experts say

 “We have a very short-term memory as a population, in terms of what can happen in our communities,” he said.

-Anthony S. Fauci, the chief expert for infectious disease at the National Institutes of Health, warned last week in an interview with Bloomberg News that seven states were at risk of new spikes in cases: North Dakota, South Dakota, Iowa, Arkansas, Missouri, Indiana and Illinois.
-The risk would be worse if residents of those states and others failed to take precautions over the long holiday weekend, public health experts said.
+Anthony S. Fauci, the chief expert for infectious disease at the National Institutes of Health, warned in an interview that eight states were at risk of new spikes in cases: North Dakota, South Dakota, Montana, Iowa, Arkansas, Missouri, Indiana and Illinois.

+“It’s almost like whack-a-mole,” Fauci said of the rise in cases in the Midwest as cases in the South decline.
+“It’s quite frustrating . . . we never really get down to a very, very low baseline.”

 Although the full picture from the Labor Day weekend will take some days to emerge, cases spiked after the Memorial Day and July 4 holidays.